formlio/forml/docs/workflow/topology.rst

 Dealing with Worker State
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Sofar we've discussed only the *apply-mode* connections.
+So far we have discussed only the *apply-mode* connections.
 For *stateful* nodes (i.e. nodes representing :ref:`stateful actors <actor-type>`), we also need to take care of the *train-mode* connections to their *Train* and *Label* ports.
 This is achieved simply by using the ``.train()`` method on the worker object: